jacobbathan/f1-dashboard/README.md

-# F1 Strategy Analyzer
+# F1 Race Analytics System

-A full-stack pipeline for analyzing Formula 1 race data, computing per-driver tire degradation, and generating heuristic pit-stop window recommendations — served via a FastAPI backend and visualized in a Streamlit dashboard.
+A backend analytics system for ingesting and processing Formula 1 race telemetry, generating driver performance summaries and recommendation outputs through a FastAPI service with a lightweight Streamlit demo interface.

 ---

 ## Features

-- **Live + historical race data** pulled from [FastF1](https://github.com/theOehrly/Fast-F1) with on-disk caching
+- **Race-Session Data** pulled from [FastF1](https://github.com/theOehrly/Fast-F1) with local caching
-- **Tire degradation modeling** — linear regression (slope in s/lap) per stint, with IQR-based outlier filtering
-- **Pit strategy recommendations** — urgency classification, pit-window start/end, projected lap-time delta, and confidence score
-- **Three-tier data layer** — in-memory cache → Postgres persistence → upstream FastF1 fallback
-- **Interactive dashboard** — KPIs, lap-time charts, stint tables, and recommendation cards
+- **Persistance** and cache-backed reuse of processed sessions
+- **Lightweight UI** for inspection and visualization

+---

+## Tradeoffs and Limitations

+- Recommendation logic is heuristic and explainable rather than simulation-based
+- Benchmarked improvement reflects repeated warm requests
+- Frontend is intentionally lightweight and serves as a demo surface rather than a full product UI
+- Project scope is focused on one analysis workflow rather than broad race modeling

 ---